Coolant Temperature Sensor : Working, Symptoms & Replacement Cost

 To diagnose and fix a coolant temperature sensor problem, you must first investigate its cause.
 After that, this problem can be fixed.

-• You should check the wiring.
-If the wiring is damaged, repair it or replace it with a new one.
+• First of all, you should check the wiring.
+If the wiring is damaged, repair it or install new wiring.

-• Top up the coolant level in the radiator.
+• Increase the coolant level in the radiator, and check the thermostat valve.

 • Check the water pump.
-A bad water pump can also cause the coolant temperature sensor to malfunction.
+Because the coolant temperature sensor can also fail due to a bad water pump.

 • Test the coolant temperature sensor.
 If the sensor is bad, replace it with a new one.